 Umananda Temple in Guwahati is dedicated to Lord Shiva.
 Located on Peacock Island in the middle of the Brahmaputra River, Umananda Temple is one of the most famous ancient temples in Guwahati.

 This temple is one of the fascinating places that gives a fusion of sacred vibes, scenic views, and historical touch.
 'Umandanda' is taken from two Hindi words called 'Uma,' another name for Lord Shiva's wife, and 'Ananda,' meaning happiness.

-The temple was commissioned in 1694 AD by King Gadadhar Singh.
-Umananda is the presiding deity of the temple.
-The annual festival of Siva Chaturdasi is the most important festival of the temple.
+The temple's surroundings are beautiful, which makes it an ideal spot for nature lovers.
+You will be surprised to know that there are 10 other Hindu gods' idols in the Umananda Temple Guwahati, apart from Lord Shiva.
+The annual festival of Siva Chaturdasi is the temple's most important festival.
 It is believed if someone visits the temple and worships on the day when Amavasya falls on a Monday, gets blessed with happiness.

 Besides being one of the top places of worship in Assam, Umananda Temple Assam is a great place to sit back and absorb the beauty of the place.
 Apart from this temple, there are endless tourist attractions that will grace your Guwahati vacation.
 You can contact our tour experts and book your tour packages for Guwahati and explore the North East beauty like never before.

 Everything you need to know about Umananda Temple

 Umananda Temple Timings